Ableton/atria/README.md

 *Atria is a toolkit for modern C++ development*.

 It provides core components that extend the standard library capabilities.
-It provides (mostly) header-only libraries of general interest, in the spirit of the STL, Boost, Adobe Source Libraries, or Facebook's Folly and Fatal.
+It provides various libraries of general interest, in the spirit of the STL, Boost, Adobe Source Libraries, or Facebook's Folly and Fatal.

 This is an **open source** project.
 You're encouraged to use it, modify it, and redistribute it.